WaltFredricks/MacedoniaChurch/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This project is licensed under Creative Commons Zero v1.0 Universal.
 You are free to:
 - Share: Copy and redistribute the material in any medium or format.
 - Adapt: Remix, transform, and build upon the material for any purpose, even commercially.